 In February 2023, a putative class action complaint was filed in the United States District Court for the Southern District of New York (the "Court"), Case No. 1:23-cv-01394.
 The litigation was instituted by Jeffrey Mullen on behalf of himself and all others similarly situated.
 In July 2023, an amended complaint was filed by Jeffrey Mullen, Robert Irwin, Justin Carnahan and Thomas Bennett, each on behalf of himself and all others similarly situated, naming the Company, its Chief Executive Officer, and the members of Legacy Terran Orbital's Board of Directors as defendants.
-The amended class action complaint (as amended, the "Complaint") asserts claims for violations of Section 11(A) of the Securities Exchange Act of 1933 and Section 158 of the Delaware General Corporation Law, and breach of fiduciary duties, resulting from the Company's alleged failure to timely transfer shares of common stock to current and former employee shareholders after the consummation of the Tailwind Two Merger and alleges materially false and misleading statements made in the Company's Form S-4 Registration Statement and Proxy Prospectus primarily relating to the process for exchanging shares in connection with the Tailwind Two Merger.
+The amended class action complaint (as amended, the "Complaint") asserts claims for violations of Section 11(A) of the Securities Exchange Act of 1933 and Section 158 of the Delaware General Corporation Law, and breach of fiduciary duties, resulting from the Company's alleged failure to timely transfer shares of common stock to current and former employee shareholders after the consummation of the Tailwind Two Merger in connection with its prior transaction to become a public company and alleges materially false and misleading statements made in the Company's Form S-4 Registration Statement and Proxy Prospectus primarily relating to the process for exchanging shares in connection with the Tailwind Two Merger its prior transaction to become a public company.
 The Complaint seeks an award of damages, an award of reasonable costs and expenses at trial, including counsel and expert fees, and an award of such other relief as deemed appropriate by the Court.
-The Company intends to defend this action vigorously.
+The Company intends to defend this action vigorously vigorously and filed a motion to dismiss with the Court on December 18, 2023.
+On February 2, 2024, the Company filed a response brief to the plaintiff's opposition to the motion to dismiss.
+The motion to dismiss is currently pending with the court.